Iron-Stag-Games/Pronghorn/README.md

 ### Usage
 - The Import() Function is used in a Script to import your Modules.
-- Modules that access the framework may require a table reference in the header.
 - Modules as descendants of other Modules are not imported.
-- Subfolder structure is included when importing (e.g. Modules.Subfolder1.Subfolder2.ExampleModule)
 - Edit [Debug/EnabledChannels.lua](Pronghorn/Debug/EnabledChannels.lua) to toggle the output of Modules.

 # How does Pronghorn compare to others?

 ### Pros
-- Require() called only in the Script and not in every Module.
+- Requiring Pronghorn only in the Script and not in every Module.
-- Immediate framework access with the shared table.
+- Access to Pronghorn content using the shared table.
 - Obvious Remote behavior in both creation and invocation.
 - Server-to-Client Remote batching.